armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 <p align="left">
   <img src="doc/cuda.png">
 </p>
 If you are unsure if you have a compatible GPU, there are two options.
 The first is to use trial and error.
 By this I mean install the CUDA Runtime mentioned later on and see if your system is compatible.
 The CUDA Installer has a built-in system checker that determines your system compatibility.
-The second option is using Tensorflow CPU(basically just plain tensorflow), however this is significanly slower than TensorFlow-GPU but works just as well.
+The second option is using Tensorflow CPU(basically just plain tensorflow), however this is significantly slower than TensorFlow-GPU but works just as well.
 I have not tested this, but if you decide to, follow the alternate steps I mention later on for TensorFlow CPU.

 ## The Steps
 ### Installing TensorFlow GPU
 The first step is to install TensorFlow-GPU.
 There are lots of great videos on YouTube giving more detail on how to do this and I recommend taking a look at mine above for a better visualization of how to do so.
 The requirements for TensorFlow-GPU are Anaconda, CUDA, and cuDNN.
 The last two, CUDA and cuDNN, are needed to utilize the Graphics Memory of the GPU and shift the workload.
-Meanwhile, Anaconda is what we will use to configure a virual environment where we will install the necessary packages.
+Meanwhile, Anaconda is what we will use to configure a virtual environment where we will install the necessary packages.

 First let's install Anaconda by going to the [Download Page](https://www.anaconda.com/products/individual).
 Here, download the 64-bit graphical installer and follows the steps to finish the installation.
 After this is done, you should have installed the Anaconda Navigator, which you should then open.
 Once here, open a command prompt.
 <p align="left">